 Arizona is a birder’s paradise.
-The state is a well-known destination for bird enthusiasts in the country.
+The state is a well-known destination for bird enthusiasts.
 More bird species have been recorded in Arizona than in any other state.
 This is no surprise when you think about Arizona’s wide range of habitats, including inland marshes, canyonlands, alluvial river floodplains, forested mountains, grassy plains and hills, and deserts.

-In this article, we will look at eight different species of hawks you can find in Arizona and their remarkable features.
+Here’s a look at eight different species of hawks you can find in Arizona.

 1. Red-tailed Hawk